emersonsiega/chirper/README.md

 ## Features

-This project allow you to post new Tweet, comment, like and reply any tweet you want.
+The final app allow a user to post new Tweet, comment, like and reply any tweet.

 ## Final project